-The TELAS Framework is based on a validated standards framework that articulates evidence informed criteria to assess and evaluate the quality of online learning.
+The TELAS Framework is a validated standards framework that articulates evidence informed criteria to assess and evaluate the quality of online learning.
 This framework has been developed over a period of several years, in consultation with a wide range of key stakeholders and practitioners from the tertiary education sector.
 Refer to the About section to find-out more about the development history of the Framework.

 The TELAS Framework focuses on four key practice domains which are then further divided into standards and specific performance criteria and associated success indicators.
 The success indicators are used to assess and measure each of the performance criteria which in turn provides a level of achievement against the related standard and a gauge of the quality of the assessed learning package.
 The four domains included in the framework are:

 - Online learning environment